Key Takeaways

 Best Probiotic for Brain Fog: What Science Shows

-Many people search for the best probiotic for brain fog, but research has not identified a single strain that works for everyone.
-Each person has a different gut microbiome.
+Many people search for the best probiotic for brain fog, but research has not identified one strain that works for everyone.
+Each person has a different gut microbiome, so responses to probiotics may vary.

 Why Individual Responses to Probiotics Differ